ylvao/mrchem/doc/users/qcengine.rst

    ret = qcng.compute(computation, "mrchem")

-You can reuses the same dictionary with *multiple* computational engine, *e.g.* other quantum chemistry programs that are recognized as executors by QCEngine.
+You can reuse the same dictionary with *multiple* computational engine, *e.g.* other quantum chemistry programs that are recognized as executors by QCEngine.
 The return value from the ``compute`` function contains all data produced during the calculation in QCSchema format including, for example, the execution